South (miniseries): Development

 On 21 November 1987, Roy West from the Liverpool Echo announced the commission of South.
 Another Brookside spin-off series titled Damon and Debbie had finished airing on Channel 4 three days prior to the announcement.
 That series proved successful with high ratings and Mersey Television bosses were keen to launch more.
 The shows were being referred to as "soap bubbles" rather than spin-offs.
 Mersey Television partnered with Thames Television to create the series and worked with Channel 4's educatory series The English Programme.
 The series was aimed at a demographic of ages thirteen to eighteen year olds.
-South was pitched by Brookside's creator Phil Redmond, who thought it was be a good story to explore the north–south divide in England.
+South was pitched by Brookside's creator Phil Redmond, who thought it would be a good story to explore the north–south divide in England.
 West revealed that South would focus on Brookside's established characters Tracy Corkhill (Justine Kerrigan) and Jamie Henderson (Sean McKee).
 Redmond noted that people had a perception that London "fantastic" and northern England was "doom and gloom".
 He wanted to change this view and show nationwide issues.
 He also wanted to get young people talking about the series.
 He explained "the problems these kids face are subtle and complex and I want them to talk about things."

 Redmond revealed that the production would enter filming in January 1988, with a scheduled release date of March 1988.
 Redmond and Peter Griffiths took on the roles of producers.
 Both episodes were written by Frank Cottrell-Boyce.
 Peter Boisseau was hired to direct both episodes.
 South was developed to consist of two thirty-minute episodes.
 The co-production worked with Mersey Television supplying actors, writers and extra cast with Thames Television providing film crews and technical back-up.

 It was decided that South's stories would run parallel to Brookside's.
 Tracy and Jamie's South plot corresponds from the point they leave Liverpool in an episode of Brookside and later resumes upon their return.
-Redmond had also chose to create the spin-off around two of its well known characters.
+Redmond had also chosen to create the spin-off around two of its well known characters.
 Tracy was already established as controversial teen character.
 Redmond previously had to defend Tracy and Jamie's safe-sex storyline featured in Brookside, to the British regulatory body, Independent Broadcasting Authority.